erizov/Professor/semester_3/lecture_15_greedy_algorithms/huffman/README.md

 - **Space Complexity**: Varies
 - **Stability**: N/A

-Huffman Coding is used in Greedy Algorithm.
+Huffman Coding is used in Greedy Strategy.

 ## Implementation